nutanix-japan/ntnxtraining1121/examplelab7/examplelab7.rst

 #.
 And once the Migration Status shows Completed, you should be able to view the target VM.

 #.
-Go into your Prism Element UI and you should view the newly migrated VM under the VM list.
+Go into your Prism Element UI and you should view the your migrated VM under the VM list.

    .. figure:: images/16.png